How Long Does a Solar Carport Installation Take?

 Finally, the cleaning & commissioning phase involves connecting the solar panels to the inverter and testing the installation before handing it over to the customer.

-The duration of each phase varies depending on factors such as the size of the carport installation and the approval process for planning and DNO applications.
+The duration of each phase varies depending on factors such as the size of the carport installation and the length of the approval process.

 Image 23